tygyh/bg2-tweaks-and-tricks/docs/gameplay.md

 However, not every fighter is supposed to be able to become a Grand Master.
 Certainly not multiclass, and not even kits.
 It should be available only to a single class, true class Fighter.
 That is his one edge over the kitted ones.
 And it's been taken away from him.
 (Although, pretty much all true classes in BG2 share the same fate - they are overshadowed by their kits.)

-This component perfoms the following changes:
+This component performs the following changes:

 - Grand Mastery (5 pips) grants one extra attack over Specialist (the "unnerfed" version, as in Baldurdash and Tweaks Anthology).
 - Only true class Fighter can get Grand Mastery.